Created by G.G. Fickling

 The Erik March mysteries are similar in their smirky, nudge-nudge tone and quality to the Shell Scott books.
 No small wonder, since Shell’s creator, Richard Prather, was a good friend of the Ficklings and is supposed to have supplied the inspiration that lead them to the creation of their more famous private eye, Honey West.

-Erik appeared in three "red hot" PBO's in the early sixties, and was resurrected in 1971 to co-star with honey in Stiff As a Broad.
+In fact, Erik made his debut in a bit part the first Honey novel, This Girl For Hire (1957), before appearing in three of his own “red hot” paperback originals’s in the early sixties, and was resurrected in 1971 to co-star with Honey in Stiff As a Broad.

 - Naughty But Dead (1962) | Buy this book

 - The Case of the Radioactive Redhead (1963) | Buy this book

 - The Crazy Mixed-up Nude (1964) | Buy this book

 - Stiff As a Broad (1971; Honey West costars) | Buy this book